stewseo/spring-boot-3/spring-boot-webapplication/README.md

-## Creating a Spring-Boot Web Application
+## Develop a Spring Boot web application that can serve dynamic content and interact with third-party apps through a JSON-based API.

-This project has the following goals:
+### This project aims to accomplish its goal by:
-- Inject demo data using a service
+- Injecting demo data using a service: Set up a service to inject demo data into the application.
+This data will be used to populate the dynamic content on the web pages.
-- Create a web controller that uses Mustache to render dynamic content based on the demo data
+- Creating a web controller that uses Mustache: Use Mustache, a templating engine, to render dynamic content based on the demo data.
+The controller will retrieve the data from the service and pass it to the Mustache templates to render the web pages.
-- Create a JSON-based API allowing third-party apps to interact with our web app, whether it’s to retrieve data or send in updates
+- Creating a JSON-based API: Develop a JSON-based API that allows third-party apps to interact with the web application.
+The API can be used to retrieve data or send updates to the application.
-- Leverage Node.js to introduce some JavaScript to our web app using Gradle plugin:
+- Leveraging Node.js: To introduce some JavaScript to the web application, use a Gradle plugin to incorporate Node.js.
+This will allow for additional functionality to be added to the application, such as client-side scripting or server-side logic.

 ### Creating a Spring MVC web controller